What’s not to adore about the French and their language?

 Tip 1: Start with Audio Lessons

-Study with audio!
 Of course, there’s a myriad of audiobooks to choose from (and we know how long you’ve waited to hear Fleurs du Mal in French), but don’t get ahead of yourself just yet.
 This type of material won’t necessarily get you far with your lessons, since you do need an audio adapted to your level.
-The French language flows very fast, and it’s a thin chance you’d be able to discern any expression at all.
+However, the French language flows very quickly, and it’s a chance you’d be able to discern any expression at all.

 Tip 2: Listen & Repeat